 Hierarchical Agents

-- Example: In a smart city, low-level agents might manage traffic signals, while high-level agents optimize traffic flow city-wide.
+- Example: In a smart city, lower-level agents might manage traffic signals, while higher-level agents optimize traffic flow city-wide.

 Multi-Agent Systems (MAS)

 Sometimes, it’s not about one super-agent—it’s about multiple agents working together.
-Each handles a different task, and together, they achieve a shared goal.
+In many complex, large-scale, or fast-changing problems, one agent or a single agent is not sufficient to handle all the requirements.
+That’s why multi-agent systems (MAS) are used, where each agent handles a different task, and together, they achieve a shared goal.

 - Example: In a smart factory, different agents might: